Itinerary

 Included Activities

-- Visit Drukgyel Dzong (one of four principal defense fortresses, built in 1649)
+- Visit Drukgyel Dzong (principal defense fortress, built 1649)

-- Visit Kyichu Lhakhang (one of Bhutan's oldest temples, constructed in 7th century)
+- Visit Kyichu Lhakhang (one of Bhutan's oldest temples, 7th century)

 Landmarks Drukgyel Dzong Kyichu Lhakhang Taktsang Monastery - Day 7